clnhlzmn/blog/_drafts/copper-kitten.md

   `let id = (a) a`, `let rec forever = (f) { f(); forever(f) }`, `{ let id = (a) a; id(42) }`

-  The scope of a let expression is the rest of the expressions in the enclosing sequence.
+  The scope of a let expression is the rest of the expressions in its enclosing sequence.
 That is `{let id = (a) a; id(42)}` can be thought of as `let id = (a) a in id(42)`.

-* Tuples and strings are included in the grammar, but they're not yet implemented.
+* tuples and strings are included in the grammar, but they're not yet implemented

 Note that type annotations are not required.
 For clarity the programmer can annotate the types of let bound variables, functions parameters, and function return types using the `: T` syntax.
 For example `let id: (A) A = (a: A):A a`.
 Type annotations are not yet fully implemented, but it should be an easy feature to finish.
 At the moment there are not any situations that _require_ annotations.
-I would like to add record types and corresponding syntax such as `a.b` which will, as far as I know, require limited type annotations.
+I would like to add record types and corresponding accessor syntax such as `a.b` which will, as far as I know, require limited type annotations.

 ### C Language Bindings

 Another type of function expression is `cfun`.
-These can be used any place an ordinary function expression can be used. `cfun` is used to create a binding to a function defined in C for doing IO and whatever else you would rather do in C. In the [example][simple_io.ck] there are two `cfun` that are used to read and write characters on stdout and stdin respectively.
+These can be used any place an ordinary function expression can be used. `cfun` is used to create a binding to a function defined in C for doing IO and whatever else you would rather do in C. In the [example][simple_io.ck] there are two `cfun`s that are used to read and write characters on `stdout`/`stdin`.
 A `cfun` looks like `cfun id Type` where `id` is the identifier that matches the identifier of the function in C and `Type` is the type of that function.
 The `native_read` and `native_write` functions are implemented [here][builtin_cfuns.c].
 The file that defines the native functions must be compiled and linked with the output from ckc/cka (this is illustrated [here][makefile]).

 ## Implementation